Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 By the end of this article, you’ll have Merida general and nighttime safety info, know what to pack for Merida to feel safer, and more — So let’s dive in to discover how safe is Merida Mexico Yucatan.

-Is Merida Mexico Safe for Tourists?
+Is Merida Mexico safe for tourists?

 Merida is widely considered the safest city in Mexico.
 It is located in Yucatan state, which is said to be one of the safest states in Mexico.
-To see which places the U.S. State Department has issued warnings about, head to their site.

 yellow arch in Merida Mexico (merida arcos)